JingweiToo/Machine-Learning-Toolbox/README.md

 * The < A_Main.m file > provides the examples of how to use these methods on benchmark dataset

+* Main goals of this toolbox are:
+  + Sharing knowledge on machine learning works
+  + Helping others in machine learning projects

 ## Usage
 The main function *jml* is used to perform the classification.
 You may switch the algorithm by simply changes the 'da' to [other abbreviations](/README.md#list-of-available-machine-learning-methods)
 * If you wish to use discriminate analysis ( DA ) classifier then you may write